-Wor-Wic's Eta Sigma Delta chapter of the international hospitality management honor society recognizes the scholastic and professional achievements of students and alumni in hospitality, tourism and culinary arts.
+Wor-Wic's Eta Sigma Delta chapter of the International Hospitality Management Honor Society recognizes the scholastic and professional achievements of students and alumni in hospitality, tourism and culinary arts.
 Membership is open to currently-enrolled hotel-motel-restaurant management majors with a 3.0 grade point average who meet eligibility criteria for induction into the organization.

-Future Educators of America (FEA) Club
+Future Educators of America Club

-The FEA club promotes student awareness of the field of education and the development of future teachers.
+The Future Educators of America Club promotes student awareness of the field of education and the development of future teachers.
 Membership is open to all students.